 Who can go

-Only locals and returning citizens can access its Tokyo and Hong Kong parks, while its Shanghai resort can only be accessed by locals or those who meet China's strict entry requirements, including two negative test results taken within 48 hours of departures.
+Only locals and returning citizens can access the Tokyo and Hong Kong Disney parks, while the Shanghai resort can only be accessed by locals or those who meet China's strict entry requirements, including two negative test results taken within 48 hours of departures.

 What are the restrictions?

 All Disney Parks require guests to wear masks, and some parks' mask requirements are more stringent than others.
-For instance, Walt Disney World, Florida, mandates face coverings for everyone 2 or older, including people who have been vaccinated.
+For instance, Disneyland in California requires face coverings for everyone 2 or older, including people who have been vaccinated.

-Every park has reduced capacity, and guests must take a temperature check on entry and observe social distancing at all times.
+Every park has reduced capacity.
+Guests visiting most parks must take a temperature check on entry and observe social distancing at all times.

 What's the Covid situation?